AI-powered security research is tearing open decades of latent bugs across the entire stack. Volume isn't a trend. It's a step function.

 Pre-AI era vulnerability management programs can't keep up.
 That world ended.

-Your scanner found the CVE.
-It's installed, it's running, it's reachable.
-But is it actually exploitable in your environment, with your configuration, your security context, your specific deployment?
-That's the question your team investigates manually, finding by finding.
-Manual triage was already an impossible task.
-The post-AI era just made it undeniable.
+Your scanner says it's there.
+But is it actually exploitable in your environment, with your configuration, your deployment?
+That's what your team investigates manually, finding by finding.
+Manual triage was already failing.
+The post-AI era made it undeniable.

-Remediation always had options beyond patching: disable a feature, tighten a security group, change a configuration.
-But knowing which option applies required understanding the specific conditions making something exploitable.
-That analysis was already manual and slow.
-The post-AI era demands remediation intelligence at the speed of the threat.
+Remediation has options beyond patching: disable a feature, tighten a security group, change a configuration.
+Knowing which applies requires understanding the specific conditions making it exploitable.
+That intelligence didn't exist at scale.
+Now it has to.